Before you start

 The progression — what to learn next

-Once you've done the walkthrough above and taken a few real trades.
+Once you've done the walkthrough and taken a few real trades.

 Week 1–2: Fundamentals